eltariel/eltariel.github.io/_posts/rp/scion2e/yakki-koto-kiku/2018-07-02-2-how-not-to-steal-a-piano.md

 I pulled on the door handle as she punched the lock.
 It disappeared, and the door came open in my hand.
 We person-handled the piano in, tied it down, and then climbed in the truck - Lily and Morgan in the back with the piano, and Hana up front with me.

 We escaped without pursuit.
-When Lily contacted Freddy's office to arrange delivery of the piano however, we learners that a traffic helicopter had footage of us leaning but had them lost track of us.
+When Lily contacted Freddy's office to arrange delivery of the piano however, we learned that a traffic helicopter had footage of us leaning but had them lost track of us.

 So now we're hiding in an abandoned-looking building's loading bay and trying to work out what's next...